In Profile: Dave Jacques

 Arena Bound

-“The first time I toured the US, I went over with Colman, who were opening for Christian Southern rockers Third Day on their ‘Come Together’ tour.
+âThe first time I toured the US, I went over with Colman, who were opening for Christian Southern rockers Third Day on their âCome Togetherâ tour.
 It was 130 shows in a year, all arenas.
 Colman negotiated for the tour to employ me.
 Paul Colman, as a muso, decided that I could be a rigger.
 I show up on day one, at rehearsals, on a show with 90 points in the ceiling, and was introduced to a crew of 40 people as the tour rigger.
-I was like ‘What?!?
-I’m not a ticketed rigger.
-I know how to run chain motors and build bridles, but it’s not my game!!’
-They said, OK its fine, they had ticketed riggers on the lighting crew.
+I was like âWhat?!?
+Iâm not a ticketed rigger.
+I know how to run chain motors and build bridles, but itâs not my game!!â They said, OK its fine, they had ticketed riggers on the lighting crew.
 So I became the rigger, and also mixed the opening band.
 The second act decided they liked what I did and asked me to take over mixing for them, and then, three or four weeks in, Third Day was having audio issues, so they asked me to system tech for them.
-I loved the opportunity, and I’d do it again.
-It was hard work, but it was rewarding.”
+I loved the opportunity, and Iâd do it again.
+It was hard work, but it was rewarding.ââThe Paul Colman Trio broke up in 2004 and I went home to Australia.
+Six months later, I got a phone call at 4 AM from Third Day, and they wanted me to get on a plane.
+I became production manager and FOH engineer, for them, and I moved to the USA and lived there nine months a year for nine years.
+I worked for other Christian artists and I became the guy at the festival that would mix half the bands.
+I still do the odd tour; Third Day leave the door open, so I do as much as I can.
+Itâs great of them to be flexible.â

-Dave’s Grammy and laser-cut Grammy foam
+Daveâs Grammy and laser-cut Grammy foam

-And the Winner is
+And the Winner isâŠ

-“We got the nomination and I didn’t think much of it after that as I thought there was no chance I would win it, so I didn’t go.
+âTouring with Third Day, we multi-tracked all the shows, and in 2009, we decided to release a live record.
+So we recorded a bunch of nights, and what came out the end was a record and a DVD that did quite well.
+I got an email one day that said âCongratulations on your Grammy nominationâ.
+I thought it was spam and I was about to delete it, but I could see the first few lines of the message and it had my home address, which was not my mailing address, and very few people would have had it.
+They were saying they wanted to confirm my details, and they had a lot of personal information about me.
+I called the management company, and they said, âOh yeah, youâve been nominated for a Grammy for âBest Rock or Rap Gospel album 2009â.ââWe got the nomination and I didnât think much of it after that as I thought there was no chance I would win it, so I didnât go.
 All of a sudden, we won.
 I was gobsmacked.
-It didn’t sink in until the after the statuette got delivered.
-It was sitting in laser-cut foam in a box, and I had to sign a document saying I’d never sell it.
-I opened this thing and thought ‘Oh my, I’ve actually won something!’
-The way I took it, is that it was recognition of a career of hard work, stupid hours, and giving a lot of your soul.
-But I’m mindful of the fact that there are so many in our industry that work as hard or harder and never get any recognition.
-I have respect for everyone out there giving their best each week and never getting the thanks they deserve.”
+It didnât sink in until the after the statuette got delivered.
+It was sitting in laser-cut foam in a box, and I had to sign a document saying Iâd never sell it.
+I opened this thing and thought âOh my, Iâve actually won something!â The way I took it, is that it was recognition of a career of hard work, stupid hours, and giving a lot of your soul.
+But Iâm mindful of the fact that there are so many in our industry that work as hard or harder and never get any recognition.
+I have respect for everyone out there giving their best each week and never getting the thanks they deserve.â

 Dave mixing Third Day in Milwaukee, Wisconsin (Photo credit to Craig Goodman)